glenn20/mp-image-tool-esp32/README.md

   -a SIZE, --app-size SIZE
                         size of factory and ota app partitions -m METHOD, --method METHOD
+                        esptool method: subprocess, command or direct
+                        (default)
+  -d, --debug           set debug level to DEBUG (default: INFO) --log NAME=LEVEL[,NAME=LEVEL,...]
+                        set the log level for the named loggers.
-                        esptool method: subprocess, command or direct (default) --check-app           check app partitions and OTA config are valid --no-rollback         disable app rollback after OTA update --baud RATE           baud rate for serial port (default: 460800) --ota-update FILE     perform an OTA firmware upgrade over the serial port --from-csv FILE       load new partition table from CSV file --table ota/default/original/NAME1=SUBTYPE:SIZE[,NAME2,...]
+  --check-app           check app partitions and OTA config are valid --no-rollback         disable app rollback after OTA update --baud RATE           baud rate for serial port (default: 921600) --ota-update FILE     perform an OTA firmware upgrade over the serial port --from-csv FILE       load new partition table from CSV file --table ota/default/original/NAME1=SUBTYPE:SIZE[,NAME2,...]
-                        create new partition table, eg: "--table ota" (install an OTA-enabled partition table), "--table default" (default (non-OTA) partition table), "--table nvs=7B,factory=2M,vfs=0".
-SUBTYPE is optional in most cases (inferred from name).
+                        create new partition table, eg: "--table ota" (install an OTA-enabled partition table), "--table default"
+                        (default (non-OTA) partition table), "--table
+                        nvs=7B,factory=2M,vfs=0".
+SUBTYPE is optional in most
+                        cases (inferred from name).
   --delete NAME1[,NAME2]
                         delete the named partitions --add NAME1:SUBTYPE:OFFSET:SIZE[,NAME2,...]
                         add new partitions to table --resize NAME1=SIZE1[,NAME2=SIZE2]
-                        resize partitions eg. --resize factory=2M,nvs=5B,vfs=0.
-If SIZE is 0, expand partition to available space --erase NAME1[,NAME2]
+                        resize partitions eg. --resize
+                        factory=2M,nvs=5B,vfs=0.
+If SIZE is 0, expand
+                        partition to available space --erase NAME1[,NAME2]
                         erase the named partitions --erase-fs NAME1[,NAME2]
                         erase first 4 blocks of a partition on flash storage.
                         Micropython will initialise filesystem on next boot.
   --read NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
                         copy partition contents (or bootloader) to file.
+Use --trimblocks or --trim to remove trailing blank blocks.
   --write NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
                         write file(s) contents into partitions (or bootloader) in the firmware.
   --flash DEVICE        flash new firmware to the serial-attached device.
+  --trimblocks          Remove trailing blank blocks from data returned by
+                        --read and --extract-app.
+This is useful for reading app images and filesystems from flash storage.
+  --trim                Like --trimblocks, but trims to 16-byte boundary.
+This
+                        is appropriate for reading app images from flash storage.
+  --fs CMD [CMD ...]
+Operate on files in the `vfs` or other filesystem
+                        partitions.

-Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)).
+Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)). --fs commands include: ls, get, put, mkdir, rm, rename, cat, info, mkfs, df and grow.
 Options --erase-fs and --ota-update can only be used when operating on serial-attached devices (not firmware files).
-If the --flash options is provided, the firmware (including any changes made) will be flashed to the device, eg: `mp-image-tool-esp32 firmware.bin --flash u0` is a convenient way to flash firmware to a device.
+If the --flash option is provided, the firmware (including any changes made) will be flashed to the device, eg: `mp-image-tool-esp32 firmware.bin --flash u0` is a convenient way to flash firmware to a device.

 ```